 MOTOR FUEL TAX - This source of revenue is derived from taxes on gasoline and diesel fuels and is a state shared revenue source that is distributed based on population.
 These revenues are affected by motor vehicle use and fluctuations in gasoline consumption.
-The declines in revenues seen from FY 07/08 through FY 09/10 were slightly offset by increased population numbers from the 2006 special census.
 As part of the Illinois Capital Bill grant program that was approved by the state in 2009, FY 10/11 through FY 2014 included grant revenue of \$188,000 each year for a total grant of approximately \$940,000.
 In FY 2014 a new State capital program was approved and the City received an additional \$188,000.
 There was no capital program approved for 2015, and coupled with a one-time reduction made by the State to the April 2015 distribution, resulted in a sharp decline in the 2015 actual revenues.
-FY 2018 estimated revenues are consistent with FY 2017 actual, while FY 2019 revenues are expected to increase 1% to a projected \$1,144,000.
+On June 2, 2019 the Illinois General Assembly passed legislation increasing the State's MFT by 19 cents per gallon on gasoline and 24 cents per gallon on diesel fuel, which are to be deposited into a newly formed Transportation Renewal Fund (TRF).
+A portion of the additional revenue will be shared with units of local government and as a result, the FY 2019 estimated revenues reflect a 24% increase over FY 2018.
+FY 2020 revenues are expected to increase an additional 24% to a projected \$1,745,000 reflecting a full year of distributions from the TRF.